-Spotted lanternfly (SLF) is an invasive insect from Asia that threatens a wide variety of plants such as hops, grapevine, walnut, fruit trees, maple trees.
+The spotted lanternfly (Lycorma delicatula) or SLF, is an invasive insect from Asia that threatens a wide variety of plants such as hops, grapevine, walnut, fruit trees, maple trees.
 Its preferred host is an invasive plant called the tree of heaven (Ailantus altissima).

-SLF was likely introduced to the US as egg masses on a stone shipment from China, India, Vietnam or South Korea.
-The first infestation was discovered in 2014, in Berks County , Pennsylvania and has since spread to DE, MD, NJ, VA & West VA.
-As of December 2019, there are no known SLF infestations in NY, but the presence of the insect has been confirmed in multiple counties within the state and spread potential for this insect is high.
-Map of known SLF Distribution
+SLF was likely introduced to the United States as egg masses transported on a stone shipment from China, India, Vietnam or South Korea.
+The first US infestation was discovered in 2014, in Berks County , Pennsylvania and has since spread to other parts of PA in addition to bordering states.
+View a Map of SLF Distribution.

 Signs of infestation

 Sap oozing or weeping from wounds on host plants that appear wet and may give off a fermented odor.
 The presence of egg masses that are one-inch-long and appear to be brownish-gray and waxy or are brown and scaly.

 Early-stage SLF nymphs are black with white spots, they range in size depending on their life-cycle stage.
 SLF turn red with white spots just before they transform into winged adults.
 Adults are 1 inch long and ½ inch wide with greyish colored forewings and red hindwings with black spots, their upper wing portions are dark with white stripes.
 Adult SLF usually appear in July.
 In the fall, SLF adults lay egg masses that are an inch long with a smooth brownish-gray waxy appearance, as the egg masses age they turn brown and scaly.